djwglpuppy/coffee-middle/README.md

 #Coffee-middle

-A simple to use connect / express middleware application for compiling coffee-script files.
+An easy to use Connect / Express middleware node.js application for compiling coffee-script files.

 ##Installation